jasone/sqlive/docs/docs.md

 The output gives us the next timestamp (25) plus the diff (the removal of the user 33).
-You can repeat that operation as often as you want, at the rate you want, which makes it convenient to poll changes periodically.
+You can repeat that operation as often as you want, at the rate you want, which makes it convenient to pull changes periodically.

 ## --updates vs --diff